lips-hci/stereo_ae400/README.md

  - https://docs.nvidia.com/isaac/isaac/doc/setup.html#prerequisites

-3. Download latest NVIDIA Isaac SDK from the following website:
+3. Download the NVIDIA Isaac SDK from the following website:

  - https://developer.nvidia.com/isaac/downloads

-At this time, we are using the release [Isaac SDK 2019.2](https://developer.nvidia.com/isaac/download/releases/2019.2/isaac-sdk-2019-2-30e21124-tar-xz) and jetpack42 for the embedded-side.
+:bulb: At this time, we use release [Isaac SDK 2019.2](https://developer.nvidia.com/isaac/download/releases/2019.2/isaac-sdk-2019-2-30e21124-tar-xz) and jetpack42 for the embedded-side.
 Download SDK and save it to the folder ~/Download, or any directory you preferred.

-:construction: [Isaac SDK 2019.3](https://developer.nvidia.com/isaac-sdk-20193) is released (with jetpack43) but we got some package missing build problems (no such package '@boost//') and are under working to fix it.
+:construction: [Isaac SDK 2019.3](https://developer.nvidia.com/isaac-sdk-20193) is released (with jetpack43) but we got some package missing build errors (no such package '@boost//' ...) and are under working to fix it.

 4. git clone the LIPS stereo_ae400 workspace by below commands:
 ```
 $ cd ~/Download
 $ git clone https://github.com/lips-hci/stereo_ae400.git
 ```
-:bulb: This workspace runs AE400 SDK **0.9.0.5** at host-side, and device firmware version 1.1.
+:bulb: This workspace runs AE400 SDK **0.9.0.5** at host-side, and device firmware version **1.1**.
 We will upgrade it soon!
-Please find latest developer resource from our open-source community https://github.com/lips-hci or [contact us](info@lips-hci.com).
+Please find latest developer resource from our open-source community https://github.com/lips-hci or [contact us](info@lips-hci.com) for support.

 #### Learn more